HappySeaFox/sail/FAQ.md

 ## What pixel formats SAIL is able to output after reading an image file?

-SAIL is always able to output the `SOURCE`, `BPP24-RGB`, and `BPP32-RGBA` pixel formats after reading.
+SAIL is always able to output the `BPP24-RGB` and `BPP32-RGBA` pixel formats after reading.
+Most plugins are able to output the `SOURCE` pixel format as well.
 Some plugins may support even more output pixel formats.
-Use `sail_plugin_info_from_extension() -> plugin_info -> read_features -> output_pixel_formats` to determine the list of supported output pixel formats per plugin.
+Use `sail_plugin_info_from_extension() -> plugin_info -> read_features -> output_pixel_formats` to determine
+the list of supported output pixel formats per plugin.

-Use the `SOURCE` pixel format to request the image pixel data as is.
+Use the `SOURCE` pixel format (if it's supported by the plugin) to request the original image pixels.
 For example, one may want to work with CMYK pixels in a print image without converting them to RGB.

 ## What pixel formats SAIL is able to write?